Assessment

 For the full comparison between behavioural and personality assessment, read Behavioural Assessment vs. Personality Tests: Which One Actually Helps Your Team?

-$24 billion of investment by 2031 is the market answering a question most organisations have not asked out loud yet: how do we understand what people actually do with each other, not who they are alone?
-Open the assessment → and add observer feedback from the people who work with you.
-The gap between what you find and what you assumed is where team development — and self-development — begins.
+The $24 billion the market will spend by 2031 is answering a question most organisations have not asked out loud: how do we understand what people actually do with each other, not who they are alone?
+A Belbin profile with observer feedback shows exactly that.
+Start with your own.
+Then add the people who work with you.
+The gap between what you find and what you assumed is where team development begins.

 Sources